Canada: Outage leaves many without mobile, internet service - NewsBreak

 The outage forced the postponement of The Weeknd’s tour stop at Toronto’s Rogers Centre.
 The Toronto date was one of only two set for Canada.

-Scarborough Health Network, which operates three hospitals and eight satellite sites in Toronto, requested physicians and staff to head to their workplaces for any shifts for which they are scheduled to be on-call until the disruption is resolved.
+Scarborough Health Network, which operates three hospitals and eight satellite sites in Toronto, requested physicians and staff to head to their workplaces for any on-call shifts until the disruption is resolved.

-In Quebec, some court matters were hampered.
-Peter Nygard’s Montreal court appearance on sex-related charges was put off because the fashion mogul, who is detained in a Toronto jail, couldn’t connect by video conference.
+In Quebec, Peter Nygard’s Montreal court appearance on sex-related charges was put off because the fashion mogul, who is detained in a Toronto jail, couldn’t connect by video conference.
 His bail hearing will now take place next week.

-Service Canada tweeted it too was impacted by outage with call centers and offices, including ones that issue passports, affected.

-Canada Border Services Agency warned that people may not be able to complete submissions through the ArriveCAN app — a mandatory requirement for all cross-border travellers.
+Canada Border Services Agency warned that people may not be able to complete submissions through the ArriveCAN app — a mandatory requirement for all cross-border travelers.

-Many retailers and businesses were also facing trouble when trying to accept payments because Interac, which processes electronic financial transactions, said its online and checkout debit offerings and e-transfer services were impacted.
+Many retailers and businesses had trouble accepting payments because Interac, which processes electronic financial transactions, said its online and checkout debit offerings and e-transfer services were impacted.

 Downdetector, a website that tracks outages, showed people started reporting problems with Rogers’ service around 4:30 a.m.
 EDT and by 7 a.m.
 20,000 reports had been logged.